 - Panelist for NSF, NASA, EPA; Reviewer for NSF, NASA, USGS, and UK NERC proposals

-- Reviewer for Journal of Geophysical Research, Geophysical Research Letters, Climate Dynamics, Journal of Hydrometeorology, Journal of Climate, Water Resources Research, Advances in Water Resources, Ground Water, the Hydrogeology Journal, Journal of Hydrology, Geofluids, Environmental Research Letters, Hydrology and Earth System Sciences, Nature Geoscience, Science
+- Reviewer for Science, Nature Geosciences, Nature Climate Change, Quaternary Science Reviews, Journal of Quaternary Science, Journal of Geophysical Research-Atmospheres, Geophysical Research Letters, Environmental Research Letters, Journal of Climate, Climate Dynamics, Journal of Hydrometeorology, Journal of Hydrology, Water Resources Research, Advances in Water Resources, Hydrological Processes, Ground Water, the Hydrogeology Journal, Geofluids, Hydrology and Earth System Science, Journal of Advances in Modeling Earth Systems, POLARFORSCHUNG (Polar Research), Ecohydrology, WIREs-Water, etc., and USGS internal reviews

 - CUAHSI (Consortium of Universities for Advancement of Hydrologic Sciences, Inc.) Board of Directors, 2011-2013